Email goes to AI Agent.Time comes back to you.

 david@legal.com

-Instead of opening message after message, you scroll one list where every row already explains what matters: a plain-language summary, how urgent the thread is, and what Owlu suggests as the next move.
-When something needs you, jump straight into drafting a reply, setting a reminder, or sharing with a teammate—without digging through menus or losing the narrative.
+Instead of opening one message after another, you scroll a single list where every row already says what matters — a plain-language summary, how urgent it is, and what Owlu suggests as the next move, all in one line.
+When something needs you, draft a reply, set a reminder, or share with a teammate from the same row.
+No more digging through menus or losing the thread of a conversation.

-- Triage dozens of threads in one pass with summaries beside every sender
+- Triage dozens of threads in one pass, with a summary beside every sender

-- See what still needs you versus what you’ve already handled, at a glance
+- See what still needs you versus what’s already done, in a single glance

-- Turn a suggestion into action—reply, remind yourself later, or forward—from the same row
+- Turn a suggestion into action — reply, remind, forward — from the same row

 ↕ Drag and drop categories to reorder